pachyderm/pachyderm/doc/FAQ.md

 ## Data Storage
 ##### How is data storage handled in Pachyderm?
 Pachyderm stores your data in any generic object storage (S3, GSC, Ceph, etc).
-You can link your object storage backend to Pachyderm by following our deployment guide (LINK) and passing your credentials as a Kubernetes secret.
+You can link your object storage backend to Pachyderm by following our [deployment guide](https://github.com/pachyderm/pachyderm/blob/master/SETUP.md#production-clusters) and passing your credentials as a Kubernetes secret.
 ##### What object storage backends are supported?
 S3 and GCS are fully supported and are the recommended backends for Pachyderm.
 Support for Ceph and others are coming soon!
 Want to help us support more storage backends?
 Check out the [GH issue](https://github.com/pachyderm/pachyderm/issues/211)!
 ##### What is version control for data?